Best Baby Monitors in Canada 2026: Video, WiFi, and Health Tracking

 Are Owlet and Nanit products sold directly in Canada, or do I need to import them?

 Both are readily available through Amazon.ca and each brand's Canadian website, priced in Canadian dollars.
-You won't face import duties or surprise shipping fees that can appear when ordering from US retailers.
+You won't face import duties or surprise shipping fees that appear when ordering from US retailers.

 Do I need a special plug adapter for baby monitors purchased in Canada?